Gumball2415/nesdev-compo-2023/README.md

 - This project's **source code** is licensed under the MIT license.
 - **All rights and copyrights of art and related graphic resources used are reserved to their respective owners credited above.**
+- The art and related graphic resources are source available only, meaning they are not free to use.
 - Action53 configuration and mapper helper functions are licensed under the MIT license.
 Copyright 2023 zeta0134.
 - bhop is licensed under the MIT-0 license.
 Copyright 2023 zeta0134.
 - Donut NES CHR encoder and decoder is licensed under the Unlicense License.
 Copyright 2023 Johnathan Roatch